Cherkasy: Location

 The city occupies an area of 69 km2.
 The city's length is 17 km along the Kremenchuk Reservoir, while its widest point is only 8 km.

 From the north-west, Cherkasy is surrounded by forest.
-Known as Cherkaskiy Bir, it is the biggest (28500 ha) natural pine forest in Ukraine.
+Known as Cherkasy Forest, it is the biggest (28500 ha) natural pine forest in Ukraine.

+Cherkasy is divided into 2 urban districts: Prydniprovskyi District and Sosnivskyi District, which includes the village of Orshanets.
+It hosts the administration of Cherkasy urban hromada, one of the hromadas of Ukraine.

 Climate

 The climate of Cherkasy is mild continental, with mild winters and warm summers.

 The average temperature in the city is +7.7 C. Winters are usually cold and snowy (the average January temperature is -5.9 C).
 Summers are dry and warm (the average temperature in July is +19.8 C), with occasional highs reaching +35 C.

 Ecology

 The ecological situation in the city is quite stable.
-The cumulative pollution index as of 2008 is 7.56, average with other Ukrainian cities.
-The main pollutant in the city is "Azot" plant, so the nearby area (south-east part of the city) is the most polluted.
+The cumulative pollution index as of 2008 is 7.56, which is average relative to other Ukrainian cities.
+The main pollutant in the city is "Azot" plant, so the areas near it in the southeastern part of the city are the most polluted.
 The downtown area is heavily polluted as well, due to high traffic volume.
 The city itself is mostly clean of nuclear pollution from the Chernobyl disaster, although the northernmost part of Cherkasy may have been influenced a little.